Indianapolis First-Time Homebuyer Calculator

 Home price and down payment: Start with a home price you are considering.
 The down payment is the cash you bring to closing.
 With a 580+ credit score, FHA loans require as little as 3.5% down per HUD guidelines, though most lenders require 620-640+.
 Five percent is a common conventional starting point.
 IHCDA programs can cover the down payment entirely.
 Select a program below to see how much assistance you could receive.

 Interest rate: Enter the rate your lender has quoted, or use today's average as a starting point.
-Even a 0.5% difference changes your monthly payment by $60-85 on a typical Indianapolis home and thousands of dollars over the life of the loan.
+Even a 0.5% difference changes your monthly payment by approximately $80–85 on a typical Indianapolis home and thousands of dollars over the life of the loan.
 Check with your lender or bank for current rates.

 Loan term: A 30-year term gives you the lowest monthly payment but the highest total interest paid.
 A 15-year term roughly doubles the monthly payment but cuts total interest by nearly half.
 The 20 and 10-year options fall in between.
 Use the results to compare what each term costs you monthly versus over the full loan.

 Credit score: Your score affects the PMI rate applied.
 Excellent (740+) carries the lowest PMI rate.
 Fair (580-669) carries a higher rate.
 Your PMI rate is set by your lender and may differ.
 If you are unsure of your score, you can get your credit report free at annualcreditreport.com.
 Your lender will pull the score during pre-approval.
+If you are using an FHA loan, select FHA loan above.
+Credit score does not affect your MIP rate.

 Results: Scroll down after calculating to see your full monthly breakdown, upfront cash needed at closing, and total interest paid over the life of the loan.
 If you entered your current rent, a quick monthly comparison will appear showing whether buying costs more or less per month than renting.
 For a full rent vs buy analysis including break-even point and total cost over time, use the dedicated Rent vs Buy Calculator.
 The explanatory guide below the calculator walks through what each number means.